How to invest in the S&P 500 index from Singapore

 Investing in S&P 500 with cash

-There are options of investing in the S&P 500 with cash that include US-listed ETFs such as VOO, IVV and SPY.
+There are options for investing in the S&P 500 with cash that include US-listed ETFs, such as those with the ticker VOO, IVV and SPY.
 Their main draws are high liquidity, and low fees.
 Many low-cost brokerages also offer zero commissions for trades into the US markets.

 But foreign investors investing in US-listed securities — such as US-listed ETFs — have to watch for estate taxes.
 Once your investment holdings exceed US$60,000, you will be charged up to 40% on most of your holdings.